 Peer support programs offer a sustainable and cost effective means to provide employees with an internal resource to process critical incidents and decompress from cumulative stress.
 Peer support teams are composed of employee volunteers with specialized training in peer support and individual crisis management.
 Their primary responsibilities include pre-incident preparation and training, responding to critical incident scenes, providing a confidential forum for employees to decompress and process work-related stress, and disseminating resource information when needed.

-This 2-day course is accredited by the American Probation and Parole Association and combines the construction of a peer support team model with cutting edge research on stress and trauma exposure that will enable departments to institute a program tailored to the needs and challenges of the profession.
+This 2-day accredited course combines the construction of a peer support team model with cutting edge research on stress and trauma exposure that will enable organizations to institute a program tailored to the needs and challenges of the profession.